Repertory theatre: United States

 In the United States, the repertory system has also found a base to compete with commercial theatre.
 Many summer stock theatre companies are repertory in nature.
-College students and young professionals making up much of the acting company supported by guest stars or actors further in their careers.
+College students and young professionals making up much of the acting company are supported by guest stars or actors who are further along in their careers.

 Repertory theatre with mostly changing casts and longer-running plays, perhaps better classed as "provincial" or "non-profit" theatre, has made a big comeback in cities such as Little Rock, AR, Washington, DC, Minneapolis, Indianapolis, Milwaukee, Cincinnati, Chicago, Los Angeles, Nashville, New York, Houston, Boston, San Francisco, San Diego, Buffalo, Kansas City, and Seattle.
 Festival theatre now provides actors with work in the summer.
 There are many ways to rehearse repertory theatre.
 The most prolific American repertory theatres are an example of that.
 Utah Shakespeare Festival rehearses two plays a day split between an eight hour period.
 This is common.
 Some theatres only rehearse one play a day and add shows into rotation as the season progresses, like The American Shakespeare Center.
 They rehearse one play for a little over two weeks before it opens; then, they begin the next one.
 The length of rehearsal also varies.
 American Players Theatre has a six-week-long rehearsal period compared to Oregon Shakespeare Festival's eleven-week-long one.

 America's oldest resident repertory theatre, Hedgerow Theatre, is located in Rose Valley, Pennsylvania.
 It was founded by actor Jasper Deeter in 1923.
 The present producing artistic director is actress and director Penelope Reed.
 Other notable repertory theatres include the Guthrie Theater, which was set up as a regional repertory theatre concept that is free from commercial constraints in the choice of repertoire.
 It is aligned in objectives to the repertory and resident theatre movement that emerged in the United States in the 1960s.
 This sought to establish an alternative and decentralized theatre network outside of New York, one which would have non-profit-making status and would be focused on the art of the theatre as well as the development of artists, craftsmen, and administrators.
 Publicly funded theatres that belong to this type have been receiving erratic support since the 1980s.

 The Association of Producing Artists (APA) was one of the most successful repertory theatres in the United States, touring for four years and holding residencies in several cities before finally joining the Phoenix Theatre in New York City, where it was known for staging plays with modest prices.
 Currently, the American Repertory Theatre is considered one of the most distinguished repertory theatres in the United States.
 Since its foundation in 1979, it has earned several awards including a Pulitzer Prize (1982), a Tony Award (1986), and a Jujamcyn Award (1985).